slu4coder/Minimal-UART-CPU-System/README.md

 Any such activity represents a license violation.
 Individual licenses apply for hardware and software parts.
 Please refer to appropriate documentations for detailed licensing information.

-Minimal CPU 2.0 'Ultra' is now running at 10MHz(!) and may well be the fastest 8-bit general purpose 74HC logic breadboard computer to this date.
+Minimal CPU 2.0 'Ultra' is now running at 10MHz(!) and may well be the fastest 8-bit general purpose 74HC logic breadboard computer to this date:

 ![Ultra](https://github.com/slu4coder/Minimal-UART-CPU-System/assets/52576999/8298a59d-f1f6-4217-8886-f777201c0c7c)

+PCB version 1.5:

 ![test](https://github.com/slu4coder/Minimal-UART-CPU-System/assets/52576999/0edf149a-9e37-47e4-8fc6-2b422d1a01ea)